 The Registrar of the School of Graduate Studies will notify you (copy to Department) of the completion of your degree requirements only after submission (uploaded to QSpace) of your revised thesis, as required by the Thesis Examining Committee, and finally approved by the supervisor/committee.
+Students should consider "embargoing" their final thesis submission if any of the data is unpublished.
+This will restrict access in QSpace for up to five years.

 Tuition fees are charged up to the date of receipt of the thesis copies.
-Embargoing process